CubeAPM

 CubeAPM CubeAPM

-8 Best React Application Monitoring Tools in 2025 for Performance & Reliability
+8 Best React Application Monitoring Tools for Performance & Reliability

 React application monitoring tools are now essential for managing complex SPAs and micro-frontends, as React now powers over 44% of global web applications.
 Yet, many teams struggle to find the right fit due to high ingestion costs, limited RUM support, complex pricing tiers, and poor OpenTelemetry integration.